akshay-narkar/Blog-App/README.md

 - Fork this project
 - Open your terminal
-- Clone this project `git clone git@github.com:helman101/blog-app.git`
+- Clone this project `git clone git@github.com:akshay-narkar/Blog-App.git`
-- Go to the project folder `cd blog-app`
+- Go to the project folder `cd Blog-App`

 ### Install